-- If the return is accepted, the IRS will transmit the refund to the bank and account specified.
-According to the IRS, you cannot request a deposit of your refund to an account that is not in your name.
-If the SSN and last name of the account holder does not match the IRS records, the bank should reject the transaction.
-The IRS will then print out a check and send it to the address listed on the return.
-In most cases, this process happens fairly quickly.
+- If the return is accepted, the the IRS will send the refund to the bank and account specified.
+You can’t request a direct deposit to an account not in your name, so if the Social Security Number and last name of the account holder doesn’t match IRS records, the bank should reject the transaction.
+When that happens, the IRS will send your refund check to the address on the return.